 Thinner tires generally have less rolling resistance, which means they require less effort to maintain speed.
 They also tend to be lighter in weight, which can be an advantage on hilly terrain.

-Ultimately, it is up to the individual rider to decide if the benefits of thinner tires outweigh the risks.
+Ultimately, it is up to the individual rider to decide if the benefits of a narrow variant outweigh the risks.
 Those who value speed and efficiency may prefer them, while those who prioritize comfort and durability may prefer thicker tires.
 Experimentation is the best way to find out what works best for you.

 In the comparison between the two tire sizes, the nuanced distinctions become evident when considering the 28mm and 32mm options.

 They offer less rolling resistance and can help you go faster.
-However, if you ride off-road more often, then thicker tires may be a better option.
+If you ride off-road more often, then thicker ones may be a better option.
 They can provide more cushioning and help you navigate rougher terrain.
-Ultimately, it’s up to you to decide which type of tire is best for your riding style.
+Ultimately, it’s up to you to decide which type is best for your riding style.